LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/overview.md

 indicator: both
 ---

+{: .important}
+Did you know that LivePerson has a Conversational AI forum for builders?
+Check it out [here](https://talkyard.livepersonai.com/)!

 The **Getting Started with Bot Building** tutorial series include six tutorials that build on one another:

 * **[Dialogs & Patterns](tutorials-guides-getting-started-with-bot-building-dialogs-patterns.html)**: Learn how to get started with a basic bot.
 This tutorial explores the concept of dialogs (the different conversation flows a bot can have) and patterns, which allow the bot to match user input and respond intelligently.
 You are guided through the creation of a simple "Hello World" bot.